-Example: Importing all data from a table, using a separate import file for the LOB data main import file and contains references that point to a separate file which contains the LOB data.
+Example: Importing all data from a table, using a separate import file for the LOB

+The following example shows how to import data into the STAFF table in a sample database from a delimited data file, staff.del.
+The import file staff.del is the main import file and contains references that point to a separate file which contains the LOB data.
 This example specifies a comma as the column delimiter.
 The data will be appended to the existing data in the table.